-The goal of the District is to maintain an unassigned fund balance in the General Fund at fiscal year end of not less than 7% of current fiscal year's general fund revenues.
+It is the goal of the District to achieve and maintain an unassigned fund balance in the general fund at fiscal year end of not less than 10% of general revenues.

 15. Accounting Standards Update

 GASB 96, Subscription-Based Information Technology Arrangements, was implemented during the 2023 fiscal year.
 Prior to the issuance of this statement there was no accounting or financial reporting guidance specifically for SBITAs.
 The purposes of the standard is to establish uniform accounting and financial reporting requirements for SBITAs, to improve comparability of financial statements among governments that have entered into SBITAs, and to enhance understandability, relatability, relevance, and consistency of information about SBITAs.